avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 with automated testing, has to do with the output or outcome of a "code payload" when executed under a given controlled environment.

-The current Avocado architecture uses the "Test Factories" described earlier to load and execute such a "code payload".
+The legacy Avocado architecture uses the "Test Factories" described earlier to load and execute such a "code payload".
 Each of those test factories contain the name of a Python class to be instantiated, and a number of arguments that will be given to that class initialization.

-So the primary "code payload" for every Avocado test in the current architecture will always be Python code that inherits from :class:`avocado.core.test.Test`.
-Even when the user wants to run a standalone executable (a ``SIMPLE`` test in the current architecture terminology), that still means loading and instantiating (effectively executing) the Python class' :class:`avocado.core.test.SimpleTest` code.
+So the primary "code payload" for every Avocado test in the legacy architecture will always be Python code that inherits from :class:`avocado.core.test.Test`.
+Even when the user wants to run a standalone executable (a ``SIMPLE`` test in the legacy architecture terminology), that still means loading and instantiating (effectively executing) the Python class' :class:`avocado.core.test.SimpleTest` code.

-Once all the test factories are found by :mod:`avocado.core.loader`, as described in the previous section, the current architecture runs tests roughly following these steps:
+Once all the test factories are found by :mod:`avocado.core.loader`, as described in the previous section, the legacy architecture runs tests roughly following these steps:

 1. Create one (and only one) queue to communicate with the test